 The remaining funds were for my supposed “probationary training & funds for shopping”.

-*address on check is different too*BUT, I don’t know anyone in Canada, I never bought anything from Canada nor have I ever signed up for anything in Canada.
+BUT, I don’t know anyone in Canada, I never bought anything from Canada nor have I ever signed up for anything in Canada.
 So who are these people?

 The first place I considered checking with was the Better Business Bureau online.
 If anyone had made any kind of complaint against this company it would be reported here!